-To configure a regularly scheduled backup, you must be a member of the Administrators group.
-To perform all other tasks with this command, you must be a member of the Backup Operators or the Administrators group, or you must have been delegated the appropriate permissions.
+To configure a regularly scheduled backup using this command, you must be a member of the Administrators group.
+To perform all other tasks with this command, you must be a member of the Backup Operators group or the Administrators group, or you must have been delegated the appropriate permissions.

-You must run wbadmin from an elevated command prompt.
-(To open an elevated command prompt, right-click Command Prompt, and then click Run as administrator.)
+You must run wbadmin from an elevated command prompt, by right-clicking Command Prompt, and then selecting Run as administrator.

 |wbadmin delete catalog||Deletes the backup catalog on the local computer.
 Use this command only if the backup catalog on this computer is corrupted and you have no backups stored at another location that you can use to restore the catalog.|